Also see lab webpage: Khare Lab

 Designing light- and proteolysis-controlled enzymes for advancing chemotherapy

 We are developing the ability to design enzymes such that they can be activated by environmental stimuli or external triggers such as light.
 The application we are pursuing is Directed Enzyme Prodrug Therapy, which is a promising approach to attenuate side-effects and thereby increase the therapeutic efficacy of conventional chemotherapy.
 In this approach an exogenous enzyme, targeted to the tumor by, for example, an antibody, activates a prodrug to generate toxicity locally.
 Animal studies and clinical trials have shown that slow clearance leading to activity of enzyme in non-tumor tissue is a major limitation.
 Computationally designed “smart” enzymes, that are constitutively inactive but are activatable by a tumor-specific stimulus (MMP-2 protease) or light (via use of attached azobenzene dyes) are expected to overcome these limitations.
-We have obtained good starting leads straight from computational design (~10X switches) (Blacklock et al. submitted), developed high-throughput screening approaches (Yachnin & Khare, Prot.
+We have obtained good starting leads straight from computational design (~10X switches) (Blacklock et al. J. Am.
+Chem.
+Soc.
+2018), developed high-throughput screening approaches (Yachnin & Khare, Prot.
 Eng.
 Des.
 Sel.
 2017).
 Biological characterization of designed enzymes is ongoing (Justin Drake, Rutgers).

 Stimulus-responsive self-assembly of enzymes into novel supramolecular structures